emanuelhuber/GauProMod/README.md

 Process Modelling").

 #### Observations and  target
+The observations are defined by a list with `x` the positions of the observations and `y` the observed values.
 Here, the element `x` of the observation list is a matrix corresponding to the coordinates of the observations points (East/North coordinates or x/y coordinates).